How Personal is Too Personal in a College Essay?

 "I don't want to read about your saucy summer fling."

 There are few parts of the college application process more shrouded in myth and mystery than the college essay.
-I've read a lot of college essays, and I have to tell you, sometimes the essay can get you in, and sometimes it can keep you out.
+I've read a lot of college essays, and I have to tell you, sometimes the essay can get you in, and sometimes it can keep you out, but the vast majority of the time the essay has relatively low impact on a student's decision.
+The way we describe this to students is that 80% of essays aren't going to make a huge difference, but that means we want to aim for the top 10% and avoid the bottom 10%.
 The internet is oversaturated with college essay advice.
 Some is great (shout out to the College Essay Guy, Ethan Sawyer [we Sawyers have to stick together]), others not so much.
 Today I want to tackle something that I haven't seen written about ad nauseam: how personal is too personal?

 Most topics are fair game, as long as you can answer the following questions: